phixtalk/ticketing-microservices-docker-kubernetes/README.md

 # ticketing-microservices-docker-kubernetes

     A Production-Ready NodeJs application designed with Microservices Architecture and deployed using Docker and Kubernetes

-    This application is a ticketing system that allows users upload event tickets<br/>
-for sale, and other users/customers and place orders and purchase such tickets<br/>
+    This application is a ticketing system that allows users upload event tickets for sale, and other users/customers and place orders and purchase such tickets
-Payment integration using Stripe<br/>
+Payment integration using Stripe

 ### Technologies & Architecture